Dan Klecko

-Dan Klecko (born January 12, 1981) is a former American football defensive tackle and fullback.
-He was drafted by the New England Patriots in the fourth round of the 2003 NFL Draft.
-He played college football at Temple.
+Dan Klecko (born January 12, 1981) is an American former professional football player who was a defensive tackle and fullback in the National Football League (NFL).
+He was selected by the New England Patriots in the fourth round of the 2003 NFL draft.
+He played college football for the Temple Owls.

-Klecko has also been a member of the Indianapolis Colts, Philadelphia Eagles and Atlanta Falcons.
+Klecko was also a member of the Indianapolis Colts, Philadelphia Eagles and Atlanta Falcons.
 He has earned three Super Bowl rings in his career - two with the Patriots and one with the Colts.
-He is the son of former New York Jets defensive lineman Joe Klecko.
+He is the son of former New York Jets and Hall of Fame defensive lineman Joe Klecko.

 Professional career

 New England Patriots

-He was drafted by the New England Patriots in the fourth round (117th pick overall) in the 2003 NFL Draft.
-Klecko has been a versatile player; he attended Saint Patrick School in Malvern, PA, Great Valley High School, graduated from Marlboro High School, and then Temple University as a defensive lineman, but was moved to linebacker in the summer of 2004.
-He has seen time on special teams, and in his rookie season was a blocking fullback on five of the Patriots' nine running touchdowns.
+He was selected by the New England Patriots in the fourth round (117th pick overall) in the 2003 NFL draft.
+Klecko was a versatile player; he attended Saint Patrick School in Malvern, Pennsylvania, Great Valley High School, graduated from Marlboro High School, and then Temple University as a defensive lineman, but was moved to linebacker in the summer of 2004.
+He also saw time on special teams, and in his rookie season was a blocking fullback on five of the Patriots' nine running touchdowns.

 Klecko was cut by the Patriots after the 2006 preseason.